ChandRun/hello-technology/README.md

 # hello-technology
-Explore the technology, innovate the new and change the World.
+Explore the technology, innovate the new ideas and change the World.

+This is the Edited second version of the app.